waveform80/picamera/docs/recipes1.rst

 may scare off animals.
 It can also cause unwanted reflected red glare with close-up subjects.

-One trivial way to deal with is simply to place some opaque covering on the LED (e.g. bluetack or electricians tape).
+One trivial way to deal with this is simply to place some opaque covering on the LED (e.g. blue-tack or electricians tape).
 However, provided you have the `RPi.GPIO`_ package installed, and provided your Python process is running with sufficient privileges (typically this means running as root with ``sudo python``), you can also control the LED via the :attr:`~picamera.PiCamera.led`